divyanshukatwe-ops/preda-vision/README.md

 npm run dev
 ```

-> **Note for Windows PowerShell Users:** If PowerShell script execution is restricted on your machine, run `Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass` first, or run `cmd /c "npm run dev"`.
+> **Note for Windows PowerShell User:** If PowerShell script execution is restricted on your machine, run `Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass` first, or run `cmd /c "npm run dev"`.

 Then open **http://localhost:5173** in your browser.